-Kota Kupang is a major seaport and the biggest city on Timor Island (Indonesia).
-It is also the capital of East Nusa Tenggara province, with population around 350,000.
+Kota Kupang is a major seaport (locode IDKOE) and the biggest city on Timor Island (Indonesia).
+It is also the capital of East Nusa Tenggara province, with a population of around 350,000.
 This Indonesian port city is part of the free trade zone East Timor–Indonesia–Australia.

-In the early 20th century, the town became landing and refueling point by long distance flights between Europe and Australia.
-During WW2 (1939-1945) it was occupied by Japan (1942-1945) and much of old town was bombed and destroyed by the Allies.
+In the early 20th century, the town became landing and refueling point by long-distance flights between Europe and Australia.
+During WW2 (1939-1945) it was occupied by Japan (1942-1945) and much of the old town was bombed and destroyed by the Allies.

-City's current economy is based on cement industry, seaport (export and import of goods) and services (trading, transportation, food, beverages), salt production, commercial fishing (exporting mainly to Japan, East Timor, USA and Thailand).
 Port Kupang is the first for yachts participating in "Sail Indonesia" (annual sailing regatta starting in Darwin NT Australia).
-After Kupang the sail yachts head north to stop at various Indonesian ports and ending in Singapore.
+After Kupang, the sail yachts head north to stop at various Indonesian ports and ending in Singapore.